PlayingWithProjections/generator_reason/README.md

     % esy

-Now you can run the program with `esy x Hello`
+Now you can run the program with `esy x Generator`

 ## TODO